Xinyu-Wang/SAED_TGRS/README.md

 # SAED-TGRS

-This package contains the MATLAB codes for the algorithm presented in the paper:
+This package contains the MATLAB codes for the algorithm presented in the papers:

 X. Wang, Y. Zhong, C. Cui, L. Zhang and Y. Xu, "Autonomous Endmember Detection via an Abundance Anomaly Guided Saliency Prior for